 In addition to basic transcoding, many video platforms automatically detect the student’s device and connection speed.
 This enables the platform to deliver video in the most efficient format possible.
 The result is a higher-quality playback experience tailored specifically to your students’ phones and tablets.

-With most flipped classroom videos, instructors will typically only need basic editing capabilities.
+With most flipped classroom videos, instructors will typically only need basic video editing capabilities.
 These include trimming extraneous moments from the front and end of their videos, cutting out segments in the middle of the video, and splicing two or more video segments together.
 Most video platforms include simple web-based video editors that provide this and other related functionality.

 The ability to search across your video repository and inside the content of individual videos is often overlooked by those who are new to the flipped classroom.
 In fact, it should be one of your top considerations as you implement the teaching model.
 Why?
-Search is one of the most valuable tools for students who need to use your recordings as effective study aids.
+Video search is one of the most valuable tools for students who need to use your recordings as effective study aids.

 For example, imagine that you flip two classroom sessions each week with 20-minute mini-lectures.
 By the end of an 18-week semester, you’ll have shared 720 minutes, or 12 hours, of video with your students.
 This means that at the end of the semester, your students will have a mountain of video-based information to review as part of their exam prep.